edu-rag/vizmind-ai/README.md

 * **🧠 AI-Powered Mind Mapping**: Transform PDFs into structured hierarchical mind maps using advanced LLM processing
 * **📚 Intelligent RAG Q&A**: Ask questions about your documents with context-aware AI responses and source citations
+* **� Smart Chat History**: Persistent, context-aware conversations with automatic caching and intelligent question deduplication
-* **🔄 LangGraph Workflows**: Robust, scalable processing pipelines with automatic error handling and retry mechanisms
+* **�🔄 LangGraph Workflows**: Robust, scalable processing pipelines with automatic error handling and retry mechanisms
 * **☁️ Cloud-Ready**: S3 integration for document storage and MongoDB Atlas for vector search
 * **🔐 Secure Authentication**: Google Sign-In with JWT tokens for secure API access
 * **⚡ High Performance**: Groq LLM integration for fast inference and Docling for superior document processing
 * **📊 Processing Analytics**: Detailed metrics and status tracking for all workflows
 * **🎯 Smart Chunking**: Heading-aware document chunking for better context preservation
+* **🚀 Cache-First Architecture**: Instant responses for repeated questions with automatic conversation management

 ## 🏗️ Architecture Overview